- How do I look and feel for changes in my breasts?

 1. How do I look and feel for changes in my breasts?

 There is currently no evidence to support a specific method for checking your breasts.
-Please discuss with your family GP if you want more information on checking your breasts or would like your family GP to check your breasts for you.
+Please discuss with your family GP if you want more information on checking your breasts.

 Breasts come in all shapes and sizes and will change throughout your life.
 Your menstrual cycle, pregnancy, age and weight may alter the size, shape and feel of your breasts.